List Of Volleyball Facts

-- A regulation volleyball court is 29 feet, 6 inches wide by 59 feet.
-The net for men is 7 feet, 11 5/8ths inches high, and for women it is 7 feet, 4 1/8ths inches high.
+- A regulation volleyball court is 29 feet, six inches wide by 59 feet.
+The net for men is seven feet, 11 5/8ths inches high, and for women, it is seven feet, 4 1/8ths inches high.

 - The most common injuries in volleyball include ACL injuries, knee injuries, finger injuries, shoulder injuries, lower back injuries, rotator cuff tendinitis, and ankle injuries.